putztzu/testweb/index.md

 Click the button "Create repository" to finish.<br />
 Although Github says it can take minutes to create your repository, I have always seen github perform all tasks instantly (at most few seconds, shorter than it might take to switch to another app).

-Clone the repo on Github to your local machine<br />
+### Clone the repo on Github to your local machine<br />
-Whether someone created a repo on Github for you or you just created your new repo, you are now ready to create a local working copy of the remote repo on your machine, with a configuration to easily "pull" changes made by others to your machine and "push" your own modifications to Github.
+Whether someone created a repo on Github for you or you just created your new repo, you are now ready to create a local working copy of the remote repo on your machine, and  "push" your own modifications to Github.

 First, using your web browser, browse to the web page for your new repo.
 The breadcrumb on the webpage just below the bar at the top of the page should display your handle or nickname, slash reponame